 Still need a place to sit outside?
 Seabourn Square has cushioned sofas and tables.
 Deck 10 has a hidden spot where there are chairs and loungers, sheltered from the sun.
 The Observation Lounge also has an outdoor area where you can go out for photos (there's no seating here).

-The Spa at Seabourn covers two decks.
-On Deck 9, you'll find a small but efficient fitness club, along with a separate room for Kinesis wall training and classes in yoga and Pilates.
+The Spa at Seabourn covers two decks and is one of the largest on a luxury ship this size.
+On Deck 9, you'll find a small but efficient fitness club, with treadmills, stair climbers, recumbent bikes and free weights.
+There is a separate room for Kinesis wall training and classes in yoga and Pilates.
 You'll pay extra for private lessons and sessions with a trainer.
-There, you'll also find the Kneipp pool, with its varying hot- and cold-water temperatures; it's the centerpiece of Sojourn's relaxation area.
-Treatment rooms are located off this area, as are the basic locker rooms, where you'll find showers and saunas.

 The spa also has a thermal suite, with passes available by the day ($25) or the week ($181); passengers who purchase spa treatments also gain access for an hour before and after their service.
 The area includes heated ceramic loungers; cocooned meditation chairs; a Kneipp pool, with its varying hot- and cold-water temperatures; aromatherapy sauna and steam room; and a private sun deck.